 Drawing closer to residents

 Mdm Sumam was initially hesitant to go as she did not know anyone there.
 All that changed when she met her ex-neighbour Mdm Dhana, 68, who became her befriender.
 They would exercise together and attend art & craft sessions and festive celebrations at [email protected] 433.

-Caption: Mdm Sumam (in white) surrounded by friends at [email protected] 433
+Caption: Mdm Sumam (in white) surrounded by friends at [email protected] 433 before the pandemic